Holdenxie/cse15l-lab-reports/LabReport.md

 ```

 The working directory was `home` when the command is ran.
-When the `cat` command is ran with no argument, no output is given because the commands reads the file and gives it an output.
+When the `cat` command is ran with no argument, where there is input, no output is given because the commands reads the file and gives it an output.
 This is not an error because no argument was given, so there would not be any output.

 ## `cat` command with a `directory` as an argument